 Before you’ve convinced yourself this isn’t for you, let’s quickly dispel a common myth: you don’t have to be a build-a-box brand to offer product bundling.
-Even if it doesn’t end up being one of your core offerings, so long as you have at least two products, you can utilize and benefit from product bundling.
+Even if it doesn’t end up being one of your core offerings, so long as you have at least two complementary products, you can utilize and benefit from product bundling for your online store.

 Glad we cleared that up.